‘Life is because of the Gods; with their sacrifice, they gave us life, which nourishes life’

 A Meriah Post in the Center of the Village

 The Kondhs of Odisha constitute several clans within the tribe; however the most prominent are three, the Desia Kondh, the Kutia Kondh and the Dongoria Kondh.
-Kutias are named after their house plans, which is about 2 feet below the level of village road.
+Kutias are named after their house plans, which is about 2 feet below the level of the village road.
 They believe that in remote past they had emerged from a hole or kuti in the earth near Guma village in Belghar region.
 Their home is a wooden structure with a low roof and an excavated floor to make up for it.

 Also Read Here:

-Today, the Kondhs are settled subsistence farmers, but they also depend upon forest resources and occasional hunting.
+Today, the Kondhs have settled subsistence farmers, but they also depend upon forest resources and occasional hunting.
 The hills around their villages are covered with dense mixed forest and one of the common species in the forest is Sal, which has many fold use in their day to day life.

 Organic Turmeric for which Kondhamal is well-known